It Happened Here

 Once upon a time, a pair of teenaged English boys decided to make a 16mm war movie with soldiers and guns and lots of excitement.
 Seven years later the ‘amateur’ production was finally finished, but as a theatrical feature released by a major studio.
 Director Tony Richardson helped find financing to shoot sequences in 35mm; to provide the ‘youngsters’ with film stock, Stanley Kubrick donated short ends from Dr. Strangelove.

 The amazing thing is that their film is one of the earliest and most mature examinations of the nature of Fascism.
 It’s a compelling argument against the notion of national exceptionalism: that any country or people are immune to political extremism.
-The title is surely half-borrowed from 1935 Sinclair Lewis book called It Can’t Happen Here.
-The social satire imagines a Fascist-corporate takeover of America.
+The title is surely half-borrowed from the 1935 Sinclair Lewis book called It Can’t Happen Here.
+That social satire imagines a Fascist-corporate takeover of America.
 It’s not surprising that the book is back in print again.

 It Happened Here begins with the image of a map, like a dry instructional film.
 It takes as its springboard the simple idea that Hitler launched a full invasion during the Battle of Britain and quickly subdued England.
 Everything else follows with complete credibility.